URBAN DEATH PROJECT

 What is the problem the project is working to solve?

 Conventional burial is chosen by more than half of Americans today.
-The annual tally of buried materials in U.S. cemeteries is more than 30 million board-feet of hardwood and 90,000 tons of steel in coffins, 17,000 tons of steel and copper in vaults, 1.6 million tons of reinforced concrete in vaults, and more than 750,000 gallons of formaldehyde-laden embalming fluid.
+The annual tally of buried materials in U.S. cemeteries is more than 30 million board-feet of hardwood and 90,000 tons of steel in coffins, 17,000 tons of steel and copper in vaults, 1.6 million tons of reinforced concrete in vaults, and millions of gallons of formaldehyde-laden embalming fluid.
 It is disrespectful both to the earth and to ourselves that we fill our dead bodies with toxic fluid before burying them in the ground.

 See more information on current practices.